Priyanka-ch-dev/web-dev-starter/README.md

+#Here I am adding new branch

 #This is my web-dev-starter Repo

 A beginner-friendly web development project built using HTML and CSS.
 This project contains a simple webpage created to practice basic structure, tags, and styling.